Mentoring | David Chicoine

 Photo of Steve Treloar

 Steve Treloar (BA in Anthropology, Kansas State U, 2012) joined our survey team in Peru in 2013.
 That season, we mapped defensive systems in the lower Nepeña Valley as part of Steve's MA research on warfare during the first millennium BCE.
 Steve utilized handheld GPS units and GIS viewshed analyses to map fortifications and defensive structures at Caylán, Samanco, and Huambacho.
 His thesis unpacked “Early Horizon Defensive Structures and the Role of Warfare in the Lower Nepeña Valley, Peru.”
-Results of his research have been presented at several conferences including the 79th Annual Meeting of the SAA in Austin in 2014 and the 81st Annual Meeting of the SAA in Orlando in 2016.
+Results of his research have been presented at several conferences including the 79th Annual Meeting of the Society for American Archaeology in Austin in 2014 and the 81st Annual Meeting of the Society for American Archaeology in Orlando in 2016.

-Steve is currently senior archaeologist for the environmental consultancy firm ERM where he leads CRM projects in the renewable and non-renewable energy sectors across the SE US.
+Steve is currently the Heritage Assistant Program Manager for the US Forest Service at Kisatchie National Forest.
+He was previously working the private sector where he led CRM projects in the renewable and non-renewable energy sectors across the SE US.

 Photo of Caitlyn McNabb